omniscientjs/immstruct/README.md

 A Structure object is an event emitter and emits the following events:

 * `swap`: Emitted when cursor is updated (new information is set).
 Is emitted on all types of changes, additions and deletions.
 The passed structures are always the root structure.
  One use case for this is to re-render design components.
 Callback is passed arguments: `newStructure`, `oldStructure`, `keyPath`.
 * `next-animation-frame`: Same as `swap`, but only emitted on animation frame.
  Could use with many render updates and better performance.
 Callback is passed
  arguments: `newStructure`, `oldStructure`, `keyPath`.
 * `change`: Emitted when data/value is updated and it existed before.
 Emits
  values: `newValue`, `oldValue` and `path`.
 * `delete`: Emitted when data/value is removed.
 Emits value:  `removedValue` and `path`.
 * `add`: Emitted when new data/value is added.
 Emits value: `newValue` and `path`.
+* `any`: With the same semantics as `add`, `change` or `delete`, `any` is triggered for all types of changes.
+Differs from swap in the arguments that it is passed.
+  Is passed `newValue` (or undefined), `oldValue` (or undefined) and full `keyPath`.
+  New and old value are the changed value, not relative/scoped to the reference path as with `swap`.

 **NOTE:** If you update cursors via `Cursor.update` or `Cursor.set`, and if the underlying Immutable collection is not inherently changed, `swap` and `changed` events will not be emitted, neither will the history (if any) be applied.

 [See tests for event examples](./tests/structure_test.js)